hatfinisher/hatfinisher.github.io/README.md

 ## In the Absolute Balloon
 Short story in the Chicago Review, August 2022.
 You can read it online.
 [In the Absolute Balloon](https://www.chicagoreview.org/in-the-absolute-balloon/)

+## Shade
+Short story in the Recluse, November 2022.
+You can read it online.
+[Shade](https://www.poetryproject.org/publications/the-recluse/issue-20/jackie-ess)

 ## Work in Progress
 It's better to say less, but you might see something soon.